48in48at48/lower48/README.md

 # Travel Route Plan: Exploring All U.S. National Parks in the Lower 48 States

-Welcome to my comprehensive plan for exploring all the U.S. National Parks in the lower 48 states.
+Welcome to my comprehensive plan for exploring all the U.S. National Parks & U.S. National Monuments in the lower 48 states.
 This document will outline the travel route, detailed park information including the top 5 rated trails from AllTrails.

 ## Table of Contents